Ezzerof/leet-code-challenges/README.md

 * [Setup](#setup)

 ## General Info
-I found the LeetCode site to be very interesting and challenging, so I decided to do some exercises to improve my skills.
+I found the LeetCode to be very interesting and challenging, so I decided to do some exercises to improve my skills and save them here to see in the future what I can do better.

 ## Technologies
 * Java (JDK 8+)